 Our replica was built in 1998 from original parts to mark the 50th anniversary of the world's first stored-program computer.
 As the original no longer exists, this is the closest you'll get to an important piece of computing history, which took place right here in Manchester.

 See our replica of the Baby computer on display in the Revolution Manchester gallery

 - The original Baby computer was built at the University of Manchester using technology developed for Second World War radar and communications equipment.

 - The first program the Baby ran was a test for prime numbers and could run from seconds to hours, according to the size of the trial number.
 The historic first run took just a few seconds.

 - The Baby was just a prototype, but it led to the development of the Ferranti Mark I, the world's first commercially available computer.

-- It has less computing power than a modern calculator, yet is 5.2 metres long, 2.2 metres high and weighs one tonne!
+- Our replica has less computing power than a modern calculator, yet is 5.2 metres long, 2.2 metres high and weighs 1 tonne.